mollyic/MRI_qa/README.md

 Enter rating (1 to 5):
 ```

+**Note:** do not close your scan viewer, after your review has been entered the current image will be closed and the next image will open automatically

 ### Ending the session
 The session will end automatically when all files are reviewed, to end early input ctrl + C. Your reviews will be saved to the existing or new .json file and results from the MongoDB database will be downloaded as a .json file with the prefix 'mongodb-import'